athchen/ktsp_paper/README.md

 * **`run-full-data-cutoffs.R`** examines the performance of the classifier if the full data was used to derive the optimal cutoffs for the top performing pairs.
 * **`table-data-summary.R`** generates tables:
     + Table 1: description of the training, testing, and validation sets.
-    + Table S2: description of repeated samples and samples from new visits from individuals in the train+test set. * **`table-full-data-cutoffs.R`** generates tables:
+    + Table S2: description of repeated samples and samples from new visits from individuals in the train+test set.
+* **`table-full-data-cutoffs.R`** generates tables:
     + Table S5: comparison of cutoffs identified using the training data only versus the full (train and test) data.
 * **`table-ktsp-results.R`** generates tables:
     + Table 2: performance of the kTSP classifier versus the current LAg + viral load approach.
-    + Table S4: performance of the 3TSP versus 4TSP classifier
+    + Table S4: performance of the 3TSP versus 4TSP classifier.
 * **`table-pep-summary.R`** generates tables:
-    + Table S1: distribution of peptides in spanning the HIV genome
+    + Table S1: distribution of peptides in spanning the HIV genome.

 # Mapping of manuscript content to repository files